YGGverse/yggtracker-wanted-torrents-receiver/README.md

 ##### remote.json

-The remote configuration contains available YGGtracker providers.
+Configuration contains available YGGtracker providers.

-File also could be auto-updated from this repository when owner enabled `update.config.remote.enabled` option in `local.json` that makes registry actualization simpler for recipients and providers, as update details without `git pull`.
+Could be auto-updated from repository when owner have enabled `update.config.remote.enabled` option in `local.json` that makes registry actualization simpler for recipients and providers

 ```
 [